Degrees, Certificates, &Transfer Programs

 APPT 148 SF 402 Advanced Drawing & Blueprint Reading (4.5 units)

-Certificate of Achievement in Steamfitting & Pipefitting Technology (47 Units)
+Certificate of Achievement in Steamfitting and Pipefitting Technology

 The certificate of achievement is awarded upon completion of the core courses.
 General education courses are not required.